 West Meadows Detectives: The Case of the Snack Snatcher by Liam O'Donnell is the start of a series featuring two special needs* kids who bond over a mystery at school.
 Myron, who is autistic is starting a new school.
 He earnestly narrates the story, describing his unique way of seeing the world, his need for structure and how his special ability to focus on the detail makes him the perfect sleuth.
 His energetic friend, Hajrah, who acknowledges she has a bit of ADHD, becomes his partner.
 This is a feel good story with a positive portrayal of a range neurodiverse kids.

-NOTE: It has come to my attention that the term “special needs” is considered by some to be problematic.
+*NOTE: The term "special needs" is now considered by some to be problematic.
 You can read an opinion about that here.
-Let’s be kind when we are helping others be more informed.

 Slug Days (series) by Sarah Leach.
 Lauren is on the spectrum and "slug days" is how she refers to her days when things seem slow and slimy.
 In other words, they are the days when things don't go well and others don't seem to understand why she does certain things.
 But Lauren has certain routines that help her get through slug days and today is special because she meets a new girl and her day might turn out to be a butterfly day after all.